April 2, 2026

 Acido, Buenos Aires, Argentina.

-He adds, “I love nearly silent places with very soft jazz.
-And I’m also fascinated by places with loud speakers where you have to raise your voice to talk.
-Both work—if they are aligned with what the place wants to be.
-What doesn’t work is lack of definition.”
+He adds, "I love nearly silent places with very soft jazz.
+And I'm also fascinated by places with loud speakers where you have to raise your voice to talk.
+Both work, if they are aligned with what the place wants to be.
+What doesn't work is a lack of definition."

 The equation, according to Tykocki, is simple: food, experience, and price are the three non-negotiable pillars.
 "If you fail in one of those three, there's no chance."